-For the best all-round student in the Third Year of study for the BSc(CS) degree.
+Old Mutual Corporate Real Estate Prize: R500 voucher for the best all round student in the second year of study for the BSc(Property Studies) degree.

-PMSA(WC) Prize: R4500 academic book voucher for the dissertation in MSc(Project Management) which, in the opinion of a select committee of PMSA (WC), is highly relevant to the project management profession.
+PMSA (WC) Prize: R4500 academic book voucher for the dissertation in MSc(Project Management) which, in the opinion of a select committee of PMSA (WC), is highly relevant to the project management profession.
 The award includes an invitation to an event hosted by PMSA (WC) at which the recipient will be given the opportunity to present the findings of his/her research to leading stakeholders in the industry to which it applies.
-The decision of the award will be made in the sole discretion of PMSA (WC) based on an assessment from a pool of 3 dissertations submitted for consideration by UCT.
+The decision of the award will be made in the sole discretion of PMSA (WC) based on an assessment from a pool of three dissertations submitted for consideration by UCT.

-Robin Marten Prize: (value to be announced) for the student with the highest average final year examination results for the third (final) year of the BSc(Property Studies) and the BSc(Hons) Property Studies degrees, taken together, subject to a minimum average of 65% having been achieved each year.
+Robin Marten Prize: (value to be announced) for the student with the highest average final year examination results for the third (final) year of the BSc(Property Studies) and the BSc(Hons) Property Studies degrees, taken together, subject to a minimum average of 75% having been achieved each year.
 In the event of a tie, the student with the higher average for the Property Valuation courses within the two year period should be selected.